Afobicdammy/Afobicdammy/README.md

 ## 💡 About Me
 - I have over 5 years experience in data analytics.
-- My domain spans Fraud, Waste and abuse in Healthcare and Finance Industries.
+- My domain spans Fraud, Waste and Abuse in Healthcare and Finance Industries.
 - I love to build things, from chicken cages to data pipelines.
 - My background is in Chemical Engineering.
 - life long learner.